sentry-demos/tracing/README.md

 + project structure that anyone can follow
 + flask in docker on macbook docker host
 + flask in docker container in Cloud Run
-- react in docker on macbook docker host.
++ react in docker on macbook docker host.
-1. build it in Dockerfile.
+- reactdocker sends Event to Sentry DSN
-2. clean.sh to rm, for re-running?
+- clean.sh to rm, for re-running?
+- .git into Dockerfile? or store in Cloud? .dockerignore default ignores it?
-3. how to get .git info into Dockerfile? `sentry-cli releases propose-version`. could `cp ../.git` it
+- ^ `sentry-cli releases propose-version` could `cp ../.git`

 - react in docker on macbook docker host
 - react<>flask containers communicating on Cloud Run hosts